Shekhar0109/flashcard_app/README.md

 Review your generated flashcards instantly.

-💡 Future Ideas
+💡 Future Ideas:-
   PDF or DOCX input support

   Export flashcards to CSV or Anki format

   UI improvements

 🧑‍💻 Author
 Made with ❤️ by Shekhar0109